MicrosoftDocs/azure-devops-docs/docs/organizations/projects/delete-project.md

 ## Delete reports that remain after deleting a project

-If your project used reporting and you didn't choose to delete external artifacts, you can delete the reports using SQL Server Report Manager.
+If your project used reporting and you didn't delete external artifacts, you can delete the reports using SQL Server Report Manager.
 From the project collection page, delete the folder that corresponds to the deleted project.

 ![context menu with delete command](media/delete-project/ic686857.png)